Academic Services has developed the following PDFs to assist students:

 People should not wear cloth face coverings while engaged in activities that may result in the cloth face covering become wet.
 Maintaining physical distance from others when in the water is recommended.
 Face coverings/masks must be worn when not in the water and individuals should maintain a 6-foot distance from others while in the pool area.

 When exercising indoors, i.e., ARC, Morrow Field House, Mihalik-Thompson Stadium, Patterson Hall, etc., masks or face coverings are required.
+Face shields are considered an acceptable alternative to face masks.
 When exercising outdoors, masks are not required unless you are unable to maintain a 6-foot distance from others.

 Students should go to one of the following locations to obtain a mask prior to entering any building or classroom: